Saint Madeleine Sophie Barat (1779-1865)

 Madeleine-Sophie Barat was born in 1779, daughter of a wine cooper in the little Burgundian town of Joigny in France.
 After an extraordinary education by her priest brother, she went with him to Paris in 1795 to complete her training.
 There on November 21, 1800, Madeleine Sophie and three other young women consecrated themselves to the Sacred Heart of Jesus.
 In 1806, she was elected superior general and became the cornerstone of the Society of the Sacred Heart, whose purpose was to make known the love of God revealed in the Heart of Christ, and to take part in the restoration of Christian life in France through the education of young women.

 The Society of the Sacred Heart quickly expanded within Europe and beyond.
 At the same time, Sophie Barat learned to counterbalance her learned view of God as a harsh judge with her experience of the love of God revealed in the Heart of Christ.
 Her natural capacity for friendship enabled a wide network of relationships.
 Her awareness of world events and their impact on education ensured the Society’s contribution to the promotion of women in her time and into the future.
 Her style of leadership tended towards consultation rather than decree, and to accepting the realistic option, rather than the impossible ideal.
+This consultative approach is evident in her letters to those members of the Society in the United States who wrote to her in the 1820s and 30s requesting — and, unfortunately, receiving — her permission and support to become slaveholders.
 Her model of leadership through relationships was tested several times, especially from 1806 to 1815 and 1839 to 1851.

 Her habit of a deep life of prayer and reflection, consistently found in her 14,000 extant letters, was stressed in the original Constitutions of the Society of the Sacred Heart of 1815 and reaffirmed in the revised Constitutions of 1982.
 It remains a vital legacy to the Society and to the wider Christian community.